kaustubh-walokar/leetcode-cleaner/README.md

 A Tampermonkey userscript that allows you to hide and show the top banner on LeetCode pages with a simple emoji button.

+# AlgoMonster Banner Hider

+A Tampermonkey userscript that allows you to hide and show the top banner on AlgoMonster pages with a simple emoji button.

 ## Features

 - **Toggle Button**: Easily hide/show the banner with an emoji button in the top-right corner
 - **Customizable**: Change emojis, colors, and styling through configuration options
 - **Automatic Detection**: Works on all LeetCode pages to find and hide banners
+- **GitHub Ready**: Properly configured for GitHub publishing with update URLs

+## AlgoMonster Features

+- **Toggle Button**: Easily hide/show the banner with an emoji button in the top-right corner
+- **Customizable**: Change emojis, colors, and styling through configuration options
+- **Automatic Detection**: Works on all AlgoMonster pages to find and hide banners
 - **GitHub Ready**: Properly configured for GitHub publishing with update URLs

 ## Installation